 The brush size controls how big an area is affected by the brush.
 You can see how big this area is from the size of the cursor circle when using the brush.
-You can also use the [and] keys to change the brush size.
+You can change the brush size in a number of ways: